klauspost/reedsolomon/README.md

 ```
 The missing data and parity shards will be recreated.
 If more than 3 shards are missing, the reconstruction will fail.

+So to sum up reconstruction:
+* The number of data/parity shards must match the numbers used for encoding.
+* The order of shards must be the same as used when encoding.
+* You may only supply data you know is valid.
+* Invalid shards should be set to nil.

+For complete examples of and encoder and decoder see the examples folder.

 # Splitting/Joining Data

 You might have a large slice of data.
 To help you split this, there are some helper functions that can split and join a single byte slice.